timothydehm/CommonGround/README.md

 - **Create Maps**: Upload GeoJSON files with custom titles and prompts
 - **Vote on Parcels**: Click parcels to vote/unvote with real-time updates
 - **Visual Feedback**: Vote counts displayed as color intensity on the map
+- **Personal Vote View**: Toggle between all votes and your own votes only
 - **Share Maps**: Copy direct links to share voting maps
 - **Export Results**: Download GeoJSON with voting data included